Yaniv-Shasha/SecurityCopilot/Workshop/Custom_Plugin/Task02_Defang_URL/readme.md

 ####  How to accomplish this

 * Use the "fetchurl" skill to access the file located in the same directory.
-It's important to ensure you retrieve the raw representation of the file..<br>
+It's important to ensure you retrieve the raw representation of the file.<br>
+* Use the MDTI skill and the DefangUrl to create report.

 ####   Example prompt:

 1. Fetchurl https://raw.githubusercontent.com/Yaniv-Shasha/SecurityCopilot/main/Workshop/Custom_Plugin/Task02_Defang_URL/UrlstoFetch_Task02.json.<br>

-2. From this file distinct all the DnsQuery.<br>
+2. Distinct all the DNS query from this file.<br>

-3. Check reputation score for the above domain.<br>
+3. Check reputation score for the above domains.<br>

-3. Defang the above doamin.<br>
+4. Defang URL for all the domains with reputation score higher than 75

+5. Create report that include only the defanged url and the reputation score.<br>

+####   Final Results: